Discover The Real Biological Age of Your Body

-What’s biological age?
+What is your biological age?

-The tests also help doctors know and even predict a patient’s possible age of death and to identify which people may develop dementia or Alzheimer’s disease.
+Moreover, the tests also help doctors know and even predict a patient’s possible age of death and to identify which people may develop dementia or Alzheimer’s disease.

-The importance of biological age
+The importance of your biological age

-There are signs in the cellular tissues that can indicate if someone will suffer from cognitive deterioration or will live longer than average.
+Furthermore, there are signs in the cellular tissues that can indicate if someone will suffer from cognitive deterioration or will live longer than average.

 Example of a test to determine the real age of your body

-There are several tests that don’t require drawing blood to calculate the real age of your body.
+However, there are several tests that don’t require drawing blood to calculate the real age of your body.

-Answering a series of questions gives us a more or less correct answer.
+That is to say that answering a series of questions gives us a more or less correct answer.

-It’s necessary to answer as objectively as possible and to understand the reason behind the final result.
+Above all, it’s necessary to answer as objectively as possible and to understand the reason behind the final result.
 These questions are about your daily lives and habits.